Black People Nearly Twice as Likely as Whites to Be Arrested at Portland Protests

 In that context, Leymon says the racial disparity in protest arrests raises another question:

-“If this isn’t about racial injustice issues, why are so many people being arrested who are black?”
+“If this isn’t about racial injustice issues, why are so many people being arrested who are Black?”
 Leymon asked.